yutingsdu/Gingko-v.1.0/README.md

     https://sourceforge.net/projects/transassembly/files/Gingko/DemoData/.

-    At this website you will see two alignments files produced by Hisat2 and Star (Hisat.bam and Star.bam)
+    At this website you will see two alignments files of two samples(sample1.bam and sample2.bam)

     Put the Hisat.bam and Star.bam in the directory Gingko-v.1.0/sample_test/ and change to Gingko-v.1.0/sample_test/